revodavid/azure-openai-lab/0 Setup.md

 2. From the Overview tab, click the button "Explore" to launch the Azure OpenAI Studio.

 3. You will see the message "No deployment detected".
-Click the "Deployments" link under "Management" in the left navigation.
+Select `Create new deployment`.

 4. Click "+ Create New Deployment".
 Complete the "Deploy Model" form as follows, then click "Create"